 Merle K. Barash is Director of Program Development at Strang Cancer Prevention Institute.

-Merle has a history of extraordinary dedication to Strang for over 17 years.
+Merle has an extraordinary history of dedication to Strang for 25 years.

 Dedicated to Promote Cure by Early Detection and Research to Prevent Cancer since 1933, including Dissemination of Information to the Public, Educating Medical Professionals and Supporting Cancer Prevention Research.